SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/instances.md

-the emic unit of practics is a pragmeme rather than a practeme the \$LEVELNAME is more rarely semant rather than sem the \$LEVELNAME is more rarely grammat rather than gram
+the emic unit of practics is a pragmeme rather than a practeme the \$LEVELNAME is more rarely semant rather than sem the \$LEVELNAME is more rarely grammat rather than gram Sound may be used to refer to phone/phoneme abstractly.

 ### name details & polysemy